 Nicknamed 'Boot' because of his obsession with the Duke of Wellington and the battle of Waterloo, Edwin Coker is a case officer at the Vauxhall headquarters of MI6.
 When a young hacker falls into his hands and reveals details of a secret meeting, Boot conceives a daring plan to strike back - not with a computer virus of his own, but with a bomb that will seriously damage the Russian operation, spreading fear and distrust.

 Now Boot and his little team need a 'deniable' handler to deliver the explosives across the border from Estonia into Russia and bring the hacker back out.
 They turn to Merc, an ex-soldier fighting in Iraq, a gun-for-hire who knows how to get out of a tight spot.
 They hope.

-From the moment Merc sets out to cross the River Narva things do not go to plan and when the hacker's sister becomes involved, his mission turns from tough to near impossible.
+From the moment Merc sets out to cross the River Narva things do not go to plan and when the hacker's sister becomes involved, his mission turns from tough to almost impossible.
 The scene is set for a classic story of pursuit and evasion and an epic battle for survival.

 A first-rate thriller with all the strengths of his recent work: audacity, believability, impeccable pacing, [and] a rich, diverse ensemble of supporting characters. - The Sunday Times on NO MORTAL THING

 Seymour expertly marshals his plot as Jago inches ever closer to the heart of darkness.
 A thoroughly engrossing thriller. - Event Magazine, Mail on Sunday on NO MORTAL THING

 Seymour is, quite simply, one of the finest thriller writers in England. - Daily Mail on THE CORPORAL'S WIFE